huri000/SwiftEntryKit/README.md

 ### Example Project Installation

 You can either use the terminal or git client such as Source Tree.
-*Do not download the zip since it doesn't contain QuickLayout dependency.*
+*The zip file doesn't contain a necessary dependency ([QuickLayout](https://github.com/huri000/QuickLayout)).*

 #### Terminal Users
-`git clone` from url using `--recurse-submodules`, likewise:
+Run `git clone` with `--recurse-submodules`, to include QuickLayout as submodule, likewise:

 ```bash
 $ git clone --recurse-submodules https://github.com/huri000/SwiftEntryKit.git
 ```

 #### Git Client (Source Tree)
-Clone from Url option should already setup QuickLayout as submodule.
+Cloning from https://github.com/huri000/SwiftEntryKit.git also setups QuickLayout as submodule.

 ### Presets